siefkenj/IBLODEs/book/typst/modules/appendix1.typ

 == Graphing

-To plot in a spreadsheet, select your data columns for your your x and y values.
+To plot in a spreadsheet, select your data columns for your $x$ and $y$ values.
 (This might be time vs. ... for a plot in component space or $"var"_1$ vs. $"var"_2$ for a plot in phase space.)
 Then, in the menu, select `Insert` > `Chart` > *`Scatter with Straight Lines`*.